KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-FreeboxTV by bugsounet](https://github.com/bugsounet/EXT-FreeboxTV)

-1. Information: There are updates for 3 dependencie(s):
+1. Information: There are updates for 1 dependencie(s):
-   - @stylistic/eslint-plugin   ^2.9.0  →  ^2.10.1
+   - @stylistic/eslint-plugin  ^2.10.1  →  ^2.11.0
-   - eslint                    ^9.13.0  →  ^9.14.0
-   - glob                      ^10.4.5  →  ^11.0.0

-2. ESLint issues:
-   - EXT-FreeboxTV.js: Line 99, Column 9: Unexpected lexical declaration in case block. (rule: no-case-declarations)
-   - installer/minify.js: Line 47, Column 7: 'error' is assigned a value but never used. (rule: no-unused-vars)
-   - installer/minify.js: Line 64, Column 14: 'e' is defined but never used. (rule: no-unused-vars)
-   - node_helper.js: Line 10, Column 15: 'args' is defined but never used. (rule: no-unused-vars)

 ### [MMM-FrenchHoroscope by Amand-M](https://github.com/Amand-M/MMM-FrenchHoroscope)